tryscer/flock/flock-music.md

 ​	"Great," says Barry.
 ​	"Do you kids like Perry Como?"

 At the Edgar Ellen Poe museum ("Open Mon-Thu 10am-5pm"), we sit on the steps outside.
-The cardboard image of the poet, mussy-haired and wearing a ridiculous mustache, stares blankly at us.
+The cardboard image of the poet, mussy-haired and wearing a ridiculous mustache, stares blankly at us through glass doors.
 ​	"It's hopeless," says Cindy.
 "Let's see that boogie show."
 ​	"It's like they don't exist," says Barry.
 "Did we hallucinate them?"
 ​	I stomp my feet.
 "Tim," I say.
 "Tell'em."